Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

-A traumatic pneumothorax is when part of your lung collapses.
+A traumatic pneumothorax is a collapsed lung.
+All or part of your lung may collapse.
 A traumatic pneumothorax is caused by an injury that tears your lung and allows air to enter the pleural space.
-This is the area between your lungs and your chest wall.
+The pleural space is the area between your lungs and your chest wall.
 The air trapped in your pleural space prevents your lung from filling, and it collapses.
 A pneumothorax can happen in one or both lungs.

 What are the signs and symptoms of a traumatic pneumothorax?